gustavo-flor/gustavo-flor/README.md

 ---

-### 10 nonsense (or not) facts about me:
+### Facts about me:

 1. I'm reading now: Clean Code
 2. I used to play basketball for my hometown city (Joinville)
-3. I love games, nowadays I'm playing Valorant (but this doesn't mean I'm not a noobie)
-4. I'm studying a second language (English), so my bad if I wrote something wrong hehe
-5. My girlfriend broke my finger on our first date
-6. I'm starting play a RPG game called "Ordem Paranormal" with a friend
+3. I'm starting play a RPG game called "Ordem Paranormal" with a friend
-7. PIZZA IS LIFE
-8. I've tattooed a cat with 3 eyes in my shin
-9. My friends call my as "Canela" is the same as "Shin", but in Brazil "Canela" should be "Cinnamon" too (and that's funny in some cases)
-10. I like to record some videos to YouTube ~and I need to do it more~
-11. PLUSSSSS: I love nonsense socks and love shuffle then, so if you come to my home I'll be using a pink eggs sock in one foot and a yellow cactus sock on another

-> Live your truth
+That's all folks